History of Christianity in Hungary: Pagan Magyars

-Middle Ages

-Towards conversion
+Towards the Magyars' conversion

-Part of the local population survived the Magyar conquest and the Magyars captured Christians during their raids in Europe, but the role of the local Christians and the Christian prisoners in the Magyars' conversion is undocumented.
-Significant elements of the Christian vocabulary of the Hungarian language were borrowed from local Slavic idioms.
-A sabretache decorated by a Greek cross, mythical animals and palmettes, found in a grave at Tiszabezdéd, may reflect Christian influence or religious syncretism, but the dead warrior was put in the grave together with his horse, in accordance with pagan practices.
+Part of the local population survived the Magyar conquest and the Magyars captured Christians during their raids in Europe, but the Christian natives' and prisoners' influence on the Magyars' religious life is almost undetectable.
+Although significant elements of the Christian vocabulary of the Hungarian language are Slavic loanwords, these were not necessarily borrowed from local Christians as they may have also been learnt from Slavic priests during the period of the Magyars' conversion at the turn of the 10th and 11th centuries.
+A sabretache decorated by a Greek cross, mythical animals and palmettes, found in a warriors' grave at Tiszabezdéd, may reflect Christian influence or religious syncretism, but the dead was put in the grave together with his horse, in accordance with pagan practices.
+The historian Attila Zsoldos concludes that the Christian natives and prisoners could hardly play a significant role in the conquerors' conversion.